Brian-Masse/Recall/README.md

 - added a toggle to turn on universal fine time selection
 - added a toggle to change default event snapping
 - added a button to quickly clear the title or description of an event
+- added a way to select and move events to different days

 BUG FIXES:

 - expanded the height of certain charts in the data page when viewing this week.
+- fixed the longstanding bug that caused the app to sometimes crash when switch off of the calendar page

 ### **Version 1.01**